l1t-w1n/Classroom-Multiagent/README.md

 # Multi-Agent Classroom Simulation

-This project implements a complex, reactive multi-agent system simulating the dynamic interactions between teachers and children in a classroom environment.
-The simulation models a rich scenario where children employ various strategies to move around the classroom collecting candies while teachers work to maintain order by pursuing and capturing the children.
+This project implements a reactive multi-agent system simulating the dynamic interactions between teachers and children in a classroom environment.
+The simulation models a scenario where children employ various strategies to move around the classroom collecting candies while teachers work to maintain order by pursuing and capturing the children.

 ## Features